esh6597/esh6597/README.md

 - Adobe XD for prototyping and experience flowcharts
 - Vanilla JavaScript (ES6 and legacy) for smaller sites for performance
 - Bootstrap and jQuery for quick, uniform UI
-- SMTP email services, email APIs, HTML-formatted emails via SendinBlue, a great free service for smaller businesses
-- React for organized components on larger apps
+- React and Angular for organized components on larger apps
-- RESTful APIs via Redux (currently learning toolkit)
+- RESTful APIs via Redux
 - Thunk and Logger for async requests
 - Express, MongoDB and Mongoose for databases and back end APIs
 - AWS and Heroku for deployment